-For the Bows I used Aunt Lydia’s cotton crochet thread size 10.
+For the Bows, I used Aunt Lydia’s cotton crochet thread size 10.

-The patterns I used:
+Patterns I used:

-3. Making a garland.
+2. Making a garland.

-You have a couple of options on how to make garland.
-One option is to crochet a chain and join each Bunny to the chain with SC evenly.
+You have a couple of options on how to make a garland.
+One option is to crochet a chain and join each bunny to the chain with SC evenly.

 The length of the chain depends on how long you want your garland to be.
 My chain is about 70” long.
-Leave on each end about 5-7 inches for tying the garland, then arrange the Bunnies.
+Leave on each end about 5-7 inches for tying the garland, then arrange the bunnies.

 I hope you enjoyed this crochet bunny egg Easter garland idea!